 - Washing machine

 We work closely with the police and can investigate noise complaints coming from homes or gardens.
-They carry specialist equipment to check if the noise exceeds permitted levels.
+They carry equipment to check if the noise exceeds permitted levels.
 If they identify a problem, a warning will be given.
-If the warning is ignored they then have enforcement powers to issue an on the spot fine of £100.
+If the warning is ignored they then have enforcement powers to issue an on-the-spot fine of £100.
 In extreme cases, noise making equipment can be seized and the matter referred to the Procurator Fiscal where the fine can be up to £1000.

 Our 'Out of Hours Noise Team' operates between 20:00 and 22:00 Thursday-Saturday evenings.